A Simple Linear Patch Revives Layer-Pruned Large Language Models: Method

 \subsection{Channel Magnitude Alignment}

-\paragraph{Layer-wise Channel Mismatch.} We observe that \textit{the mismatch in channel magnitudes directly impacts the performance of pruned LLMs.} As illustrated in Figure \ref{motiv_1}(a), the channel-wise magnitudes of hidden states differ significantly across various layers and channels of the LLM.
-Moreover, removing any layer leads to a substantial discrepancy in channel magnitudes.
-Additional visualizations for more LLMs are provided in Appendix \ref{apd-visual}.
+\paragraph{Layer-wise Channel Mismatch.} We find that \textit{mismatched channel magnitudes directly impair the performance of pruned LLMs}.
+As illustrated in Figure~\ref{motiv_1}(a), hidden state magnitudes vary substantially across layers and channels.
+Removing layers exacerbates this discrepancy.
+Additional visualizations across different LLMs are provided in Appendix \ref{apd-visual}.